PDIS/transcript/2023-06-28-Interview-with-Yedioth-Ahronoth.md

 Perfect.

 ### Audrey Tang:
-I mean, there are questions that my staff says I should minimize my answers, like commenting to your PM or MP.
+I mean, there are questions that my staff says I should minimize my answers, like commenting to your PM or MPs.

 > (laughter)